Either ‘black or white’ lies in court by ICCJ Prentis

 The Master of the Rolls is also president of the Court of Appeal’s Civil Division, overseeing the work of the civil courts and presiding over complex civil cases.
 Sir Geoffrey Vos has held the position since January 2021.

-Sir Geoffrey Vos was Chancellor of the High Court when he covered up fraud
+Sir Geoffrey Vos was Chancellor of the High Court when he is alleged to have concealed fraud and serious misconduct by the Insolvency Registrars, now known as ‘ICCJs (insolvency & companies court judges).

-Mr Millinder a wind farm developer was defrauded of over £10 million GBP Middlesbrough FC refused the connection, preventing the developer from ‘constructing, connecting to the grid and operating’ what was to be ‘Europe’s first wind powered football stadium‘.
+Mr Millinder a wind farm developer was defrauded of over £10 million after Middlesbrough FC refused the turbine’s connection, preventing the developer from ‘constructing, connecting to the grid and operating’ what was to be ‘Europe’s first wind powered football stadium‘.
+In March 2022, this Firm acquired the case and part of the investigatory firm of Mr Millinder.

 Mr Millinder and EW were forced to resort to litigation

-The Club had thrown away over £750,000 that Mr Millinder had invested, only for them to refuse the connection when it became time to implement, leaving him with huge losses, damages to his business reputation and no wind turbine.
+The Club had thrown away over £750,000 invested in EW, only for them to refuse the connection when it became time to implement, leaving Mr Millinder and EW with huge losses, damages to business reputation and no wind turbine.

-On 29 June 2015, 4-days after being blackmailed, Mr Millinder assigned absolutely, the funds invested in the venture (EW) to Earth Energy Investments LLP (‘EEI’) so that both EW and EEI had claims against the Club arising through defeating the contractual purpose and breaching the deeds.
+On 29 June 2015, 4-days after being blackmailed by the Club, Mr Millinder assigned absolutely, the funds invested in the venture (EW) to Earth Energy Investments LLP (‘EEI’) so that both EW and EEI had claims against the Club arising through defeating the Club’s acts in defeating the contractual purpose and breaching the deeds.

 The legal framework – Insolvency law was bypassed to defraud EW and EEI creditors

-The EW claim: On 19 August 2015, when the Club forfeited, EW’s claim was the net revenue it was guaranteed to have received but for the Club refusing the connection, circa £9.2 million net.
+The EW claim: On 19 August 2015, when the Club forfeited, EW’s claim was the net revenue it was guaranteed to have received but for the Club refusing the connection on 30 April 2015.
+The EW claim against the Club was then circa £9.2 million net.

 The EEI claim: On 6 January 2017 EEI served the Club a statutory demand based on the assigned investment in the sum of £530,000 GBP (plus commercial rate interest).